PVirie/thinking/README.md

     -   [x] Entropic abstraction
     -   [x] Parallelize layers
     -   [x] Use asymmetric gradient update to keep track of the best so far
+    -   [ ] Hypothesis: reset context after each goal will reduce the complexity of the model?
 -   [x] Enhancement
     -   [x] jax enhance: use jit (remove if else in training functions)
     -   [x] Use optax